 The conference is open to participants from academic institutions, businesses, national and regional civil society organisations, international NGOs and intergovernmental organisations to facilitate knowledge sharing and networking opportunities.

-Notification of acceptance of abstracts: by 15 March 2018
+Notification of acceptance of abstracts: two weeks after abstract submission

 Full paper submission: latest 15 June 2018